MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 - Perform cross validation
 - Generate features
 - Impute missing values
-- Perform one-hot encoding and a variety of scalers
+- Perform one-hot encoding and various scalers

 ### Data imbalance

 Fraud classification is challenging because of the severe class imbalance.
 In a fraud dataset, there are many more non-fraudulent transactions than fraudulent transactions.
 Typically, less than 1 percent of a dataset contains fraudulent transactions.
-If it's not addressed, this imbalance can cause a credibility problem in the model because all transactions could end up classified as non-fraud.
+If it's not addressed, this imbalance can cause a credibility problem in the model because all transactions could end up classified as non-fraudulent.
 The model could completely miss all fraudulent transactions and still achieve a 99 percent accuracy rate.

 AutoML can help redistribute data and create a better balance between fraudulent and non-fraudulent transactions:

 - AutoML supports adding a column of weights as input, causing the rows in the data to be weighted up or down, which can make a class less important.
 The algorithms used by AutoML detect imbalance when the number of samples in the minority class is equal to or fewer than 20 percent of the number of samples in the majority class.
-Subsequently, AutoML runs the experiment with sub-sampled data to check if using class weights will remedy this problem and improve performance.
+Subsequently, AutoML runs the experiment with subsampled data to check if using class weights resolves this problem and improves performance.
 If it determines the performance is better because of the experiment, the remedy is applied.
 - You can use a performance-measurement metric that handles imbalanced data better.
 For example, if your model needs to be sensitive to false negatives, use `recall`.
 When the model needs to be sensitive to false positives, use `precision`.
 You can also use an F1 score.
 This score is the harmonic mean between `precision` and `recall`, so it's not affected by a high number of true positives or true negatives.
 You might need to calculate some metrics manually during your testing phase.

 Alternatively, to increase the number of transactions classified as fraudulent, you can manually use a technique called Synthetic Minority Oversampling Technique (SMOTE).
 SMOTE is a statistical technique that uses bootstrapping and k-nearest neighbor (KNN) to produce instances of the minority class.